davemorriseir/davemorriseir.github.io/_posts/2018-05-20-X-Marks-the-Spot.markdown

 "I hate Software Development!"
 I screamed!

 "I'm not good enough for this..."
 I moaned.

+> Over the years I had handed over all of my self-worth to my ego, and it did not have kind things to say.

 Deep Imposter Syndrome set in.
 My self-esteem plummeted.
 I eventually lost the will to learn because if I didn't know it by now I was never going to.
 Years of this poisonous, self-amplifying mindset ate at me like an acid, and certainly contributed in large amount to my crisis in the new year.